 There are plenty of CIPD-accredited courses to choose from at postgraduate level, including the MSc Human Resource Management at the University of Edinburgh Business School and the University of Liverpool, and the MA Human Resource Management at Leeds University Business School.
 You may also wish to consider the challenging HRM stream of the MSc Human Resources and Organisations at The London School of Economics and Political Science (LSE).

 All these options boast excellent industry links and the opportunity to apply your learning in practice.
 A 2:1 in any discipline is required for the majority of these Masters programmes, which typically consist of 12 months of full-time study.
 Tuition fees for full-time courses in 2018/19 at the institutions above vary from £9,650 to £23,448 (for UK/EU students).

 For a two-year CIPD-accredited course that incorporates a placement year, you may wish to consider the MSc Human Resource Management at Kingston University London.
 Other part-time options include the two-year MSc Human Resource Management with CIPD at Manchester Metropolitan University Business School, which is suitable for those already working in HR and seeking qualified status.

 What do courses involve?

-The combination of theory, practice and professional accreditation ensures that programmes give students the skills and knowledge that they need to pursue a successful career in HRM.
+The combination of theory, practice and professional accreditation ensures that these programmes give students the skills and knowledge they need to pursue a successful career in HRM.